Achillea ageratum

-Achillea ageratum, also known as sweet yarrow, sweet-Nancy, English mace or sweet maudlin, is a flowering plant in the sunflower family, native to Europe (Portugal, Spain, France, England, Belgium, Germany, Italy, Croatia and Romania), and Morocco.
+Achillea ageratum, also known as sweet yarrow, sweet-Nancy, English mace, or sweet maudlin, is a flowering plant in the sunflower family.
+It is native to southern Europe and Morocco.
 In the United States the plant is cultivated in the state of New York for its pleasant fragrance and sparingly naturalized in a few places outside its native range.

 In the Middle Ages it was used as a strewing herb to repel insects such as moths, lice and ticks and spread a good smell in private rooms.
-The leaves of English mace can be chopped and used raw as a herb, or added with other herbs to soups and stews.
+The leaves can be chopped and used raw as a herb, or added with other herbs to soups and stews.
+Modern uses of the herb include its use as a flavouring, as a dried flower, and as an ornamental herb.

+The species was first given a species name by Carl Linnaeus and published in his Species Plantarum 1753.
+Achillea is a reference to the Greek hero Achilles, who was trained to use herbs by his mentor, the centaur Chiron.
+The flowers last for a relatively long period, hence the inclusion of ageratum in the species name.

+The plant grows to a height of 12 to 18 in.
+A hardy perennial, it can be identified by its narrow and serrated leaves, and clusters of small flowers.